Azure/Azure-Verified-Modules/docs/content/specs/bicep/_index.md

     3
   ]

-  // Note: Must be an extra variable due to a potential Bicep issue var formattedZones = [for zone in zones: string(zone)]
+  // Note: Must be an extra variable (instead of inline) due to a potential Bicep issue var formattedZones = [for zone in zones: string(zone)]

   resource myResource (...) {